LuizAVManoel/oculus_extinguisher/README.md

 <br/>

-<li> Then we'll apply the inpainting algorithm on the masked image</li>
+<li> Then we'll apply the inpainting algorithm on the masked and colored image (to be obtained).</li>

 </ol>
 <br/>